inzapp/reid/EXPERIMENT.md

    and end that run without attempting another hypothesis.
 7. Compare against the direct committed parent using the same dataset split, seed policy, training budget, evaluation protocol, and hardware-relevant settings.
+Use the fresh parent run to measure the experimental effect, but use the highest unrounded accepted Rank-1 in this file as the acceptance baseline.
+A candidate must exceed both baselines by the configured minimum improvement.
+Never lower or replace the historical-best baseline when a fresh parent run scores lower.
 Changing the evaluation protocol requires a separate experiment and must not be presented as a model-quality improvement.
 8. Append the outcome and metrics to `.experiment-history.md` for every run.
 9. If the primary metric improves by at least the configured threshold and all important guardrail metrics remain acceptable, append an entry to the